jittuu/jittuu.github.com/_drafts/2014-04-25-desktop-application-deployment-with-auto-update-1.markdown

     + CategoryInfo          : InvalidOperation: (Split:String) [], RuntimeException
     + FullyQualifiedErrorId : MethodNotFound
     ```
  7. I tried to clear `Releases` folder and `*.nupkg` in the output folder.
  8. It works after I clear, but I didn't generate _delta_ package.
  9. If I don't clear `Releases` folder, the error is back. :sweat:

 Hmm...
 OK.
 I'll break down into a few problems;
   1. If it can generate delta package, it **cannot** generate setup.exe.
   2. If it can generate setup.exe and full package, it **cannot** generate delta package.
   3. How about `RELEASE` file?
 Above two generate two different `RELEASE` file.

-Let's check delta package first.

- 1. I leave `1.0.0-beta-full.nupkg` package and RELEASE file in the Releases folder.
- 2. Clean the solution.
- 3. Rebuild the solution
- 4. Publish new release with `New-Release`
- 5. I _Ignore_ error for now.
- 6. Copy three files, `RELEASE` and two full and delta packages of new version, to the server
- 7. Run the _installed_ application.
- 8. Woof!
-It was updated to new version.
+I'm a bit tired now, let's call it a day.
+I'll find about more and will post again.

 [ClickOnce]: http://msdn.microsoft.com/clickonce
 [GHFWIssues]: https://github.com/Squirrel/Squirrel.Windows/issues/82